snototter/viren2d/docs/source/tutorial/draw.rst

    (Snake case in Python *vs.* camel case in C++), both APIs are highly similar.

-   Thus, the rest of this tutorial omits the C++ examples.
-The corresponding C++ counterpart will instead be mentioned in the corresponding Python :ref:`API documentation<api-documentation>`.
+   Thus, the rest of this tutorial will mostly omit the C++ examples.
+The corresponding C++ counterpart will instead be mentioned in the :ref:`API documentation<api-documentation>` of the Python bindings.